smurphy7326/README-Generator/README.md

 For the installation, you must have node.js installed on your computer. to download it, it can be found at (https://nodejs.org/en/download/).

-1. In this repo, click on the green code button, go to SSH key and click the download zip button.

-2. Open the downloaded zip file.

-3. When the files opens, make sure you are in the readme generator main section of the file.

-4. Type in "npm install" which should download most of the things oyu need for this project.

-or

 1. Click on the green code button, the SSH key and copy the link.

+2. Make sure you have a folder on your desktop that the repo can be cloned into.

-2. Open Terminal or Gitbash on ypour computer.
+3. Open Terminal or Gitbash on your computer.

-3. Move into the folder that you would like to clone to repo too.
+4. Move into the folder that you would like to clone to repo too.

-4. When navigated into the folder type "git clone" and the link to the repo that was copied.
+5. When navigated into the folder type "git clone" and the link to the repo that was copied.

 ## Usage